AdiA4107/educateindia/README.md

 **Built with ❤️ for Education Access Across India 🇮🇳**

-*Empowering students, one scholarship at a time*
+*Empowering students, one scholarship at a time* # educateindia